dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 ## Resources page

 The **Resources** page is the default home page of the .NET Aspire dashboard.
-This page lists all of the .NET projects, containers, and executables included in your .NET Aspire app.
+This page lists all of the .NET projects, containers, and executables included in your .NET Aspire project.
 For example, the starter application includes two projects:

-- **apiservice**: A back-end API for the .NET Aspire app built using Minimal APIs.
+- **apiservice**: A back-end API for the .NET Aspire project built using Minimal APIs.
-- **webfrontend**: The front-end UI for the .NET Aspire app built using Blazor.
+- **webfrontend**: The front-end UI for the .NET Aspire project built using Blazor.

 The dashboard also provides essential details about each resource: